Why This Quest Defines Your Endgame

 You’re not forcing cooperation—you’re facilitating it.
 The player character becomes powerful not through violence or domination but through diplomacy and vision.

 Thematic message: Sometimes the hardest victories aren’t won through combat.
-Sometimes getting people to talk is more difficult and valuable than shooting them.
+Sometimes getting people to talk is more difficult and more valuable than shooting them.

 Integration with Other Questlines